tlikonen/cl-just-getopt-parser/README.md

 that does not allow an argument but one is given with "--foo=...".
 Function `option-name` can be used to read option's name from the condition object.

+### Condition: `required-argument-missing`

+`getopt` function may signal this condition when it parses an option that required an argument but there is none.
+Function `option-name` can be used to read option's name from the condition object.

+### Condition: `unknown-option`

+`getopt` function may signal this condition when it find an unknown condition.
+Function `option-name` can be used to read option's name from the condition object.

 ### Function: `getopt`